msdavid/fiji/docs/technical-specs.md

 *   User registration and authentication.
 *   Role-based access control (RBAC) for managing permissions.
 *   Management of user profiles and availability.
-*   Comprehensive event management, including creation, volunteer sign-ups, and assignments.
+*   Comprehensive event management, including creation (with organizer assignment), volunteer sign-ups, and assignments.
 *   Working group creation and member management.
 *   Tracking of donations.
 *   Basic reporting capabilities.
 *   Email notifications for key system events.
+*   User search functionality for administrative tasks.

 The system will consist of a backend API, a frontend web application, and will utilize Google Cloud services for database, authentication, and deployment.